ZhianMai/Multi-threading-in-Java/README.md

 #### 1.2.7 ThreadFactory Interface :link:[link](src/johnston/thread/basic/creation/executors/ThreadFactoryDemo.java)
 <i>ThreadFactory</i> is an interface from concurrent package.
 It has only one
 method: newThread(Runnable r).
 User can implement this interface to customize the method of creating new threads, and pass this interface instance to a thread pool.
-The thread pool then will use this thread factory to create reusable new threads.
+The thread pools then will use this thread factory to create reusable new threads.

 In this demo, an implementation of ThreadFactory is created and pass it to the thread pool.